pcfreak30/skyd/doc/api/index.html.md

 https://tools.ietf.org/html/rfc6838.

-**NOTE:** the value returned by this reponse header is subject to change and should not be relied upon as we will not maintain backwards compatibility for this field.
+**NOTE:** the value returned by this reponse header is subject to change and should not be relied upon as we will **not maintain backwards compatibility** for this field.

+**Skynet-Skylink** | string

+The value of "Skynet-Skylink" will contain the Skylink of the file that was requested.
+This is useful as it can be logged to Nginx access logs and removes the need of squashing urls.
+It will also contain the Skylink if content was requested using the base32 version of the Skylink as subdomain.

+**NOTE:** the value returned by this reponse header is subject to change and might be removed in the future.
+Do not rely upon this field as we will **not maintain backwards compatibility** for it.

 > Skynet-File-Metadata Response Header Example